Fl1yd/LightDB/docs/source/installation.rst

     $ pip install LightDB

 That's it!
-You can now import the ``LightDB`` class from the ``lightdb`` package in your Python code and start using it as a lightweight key-value store.
+You can now import the ``LightDB`` class from the ``lightdb`` package in your Python code and start using it as a lightweight key-value store